-Laser-focused on ensuring that graduates are poised for success in today's workforce, the USF System embarked on several new initiatives using performance-based funding to support the local workforce.
-Among the most visible signs of this new investment is the revamped career resource centers in Tampa, St. Petersburg and Sarasota-Manatee, which has hired several new positions designed to prepare students for today's workforce and expand relationships with local employers.
+Laser-focused on ensuring that graduates are poised for success in today's workforce, USF embarked on several new initiatives using performance-based funding to support the local workforce.
+Among the most visible signs of this new investment is the revamped career resource center, which has hired several new positions designed to prepare students for today's workforce and expand relationships with local employers.
 These positions will focus on building additional internships for students and on integrating enhanced career-readiness initiatives into the traditional college experience.
 Additional funding will be used to hire staff to meet the increased demand to support all students' academic success.

-In Spring 2015, USFSP received the final legislative funding (\$12 million) necessary to complete construction of a new building for the Kate Tiedemann College of Business.
-In Fall 2014, nearly 1,200 undergraduate and graduate students were enrolled in the College.
-The Kate Tiedemann College of Business continues to offer the USFSP Banking Institute, which provides management training for the C1 Bank Management Associate Program in the bank's new headquarters in downtown St. Petersburg.
-This corporate partnership entered its fourth successful year of training the new executives.
 Another high-profile example of this effort is the new Morsani College of Medicine and USF Health Heart Institute location in downtown Tampa.
 The downtown site will position the medical school in close proximity to USF Health's primary teaching and clinical affiliate, Tampa General Hospital, as well as its world-class simulation center, the USF Health Center for Advanced Medical Learning and Simulation (CAMLS) and other surrounding facilities.
 The investment also strengthens the university's presence in downtown Tampa's business district and allows USF Health to simultaneously expand essential educational and research programs at its main campus location.
 Co-locating the USF Health Heart Institute with the new MCOM building downtown will also enhance recruitment of top cardiovascular researchers, support clinical and translational research opportunities to advance public health, increase MCOM's National Institutes of Health funding levels and improve the rankings of MCOM and USF's partner, TGH.